nav-logo

 Camp Lejeune Water Contamination

-From the 1950s to 1980s, those who lived on Camp Lejeune were exposed to contaminated drinking water that included industrial solvents like trichloroethylene (TCE), as well as perchloroethylene (PCE) from dry cleaning waste, and benzene from leaking underground fuel storage tanks on the base.
+From the 1950s to the 1980s, those who lived in Camp Lejeune were exposed to contaminated drinking water that included industrial solvents like trichloroethylene (TCE), as well as perchloroethylene (PCE) from dry cleaning waste, and benzene from leaking underground fuel storage tanks on the base.
 Exposure to these chemicals from the Camp Lejeune water source has led to a high number of people who resided on this base developing serious health problems that include a variety of cancers.

 Anyone who lived, worked, or served on the base during the period that is covered in the Camp Lejeune water lawsuit has a high potential to develop one of the various kinds of health issues that are named in the lawsuit.
 Veterans will receive additional benefits related to their ongoing healthcare needs when accessing care that is covered by their VA health insurance.